tohojo/bufferbloat-net/content/codel/wiki/Cake.md

       drops          173          21           0           0
       marks            0           0           0           0

-A problem I have is in reconciling the netperf-wrapper plots which hit a minimum of 2ms for sparse flows, where I typically see \~200us delay in the qdiscs themselves.
+A problem I have is in reconciling the Flent plots which hit a minimum of 2ms for sparse flows, where I typically see \~200us delay in the qdiscs themselves.
 I have generally not cared at all about about anything less than 3ms prior to now.